Have you ever stopped to think about the history of foster care?

-Fostering (and adoption) started to be regulated from the middle of the 19th century following a series of “baby farming” scandals.
+Fostering (and adoption) started to be regulated in the mid-19th century after a series of “baby farming” scandals.
 The practice of baby farming was born in the late Victorian era when there was no effective contraception and a great social stigma associated with having a child out of wedlock.

 Adoption agencies and social services didn’t legitimately exist at the time.
-This led to a number of untrained women offering their services to unmarried mothers who would hand over their baby along with between £5 – £15 (a substantial sum of money then) in the hope that the child could be re-homed, which most were.
+This led to untrained women offering their services to unmarried mothers, who would hand over their baby with between £5 – £15 (a substantial sum of money then) in the hope the child could be re-homed, which most were.

 By the end of the 19th century, some poor law authorities and voluntary organisations were referring to fostering as ‘boarding out’ and using it as an official alternative to placing neglected children in a workhouse or orphanage.

-The first legal precedent for adoption (..and fostering) was established in 1926 with the Adoption of Children Act.
-Since then, almost every decade has bear witness to new laws for increased regulation in the UK, with some geographical differences between its respective nations.
+Legal precedent was established in 1926 with the Adoption of Children Act.
+Since then, almost every decade has bear witness to new laws for increased regulation in the UK, with some differences between devolved nations.

-The fostering network estimates a shortage of 7,220 foster families needed in England to support young people in the next 12-months alone.
+The fostering network estimates a shortage of 9,265 foster families in England for the next 12-months alone.
 In particular, there is a need for foster families to support teenagers and sibling groups.

 Could You Foster?

-The shortage of available foster families has a profound impact on vulnerable young people.
+The shortage of foster carers has a profound impact on vulnerable children in the UK.